-More than 100 years ago, this seminal book on manipulating cards for gamblers and conjurers saw print.
-It went largely annoticed for several decades.
+Almost 120 years ago, this seminal book on manipulating cards for gamblers and conjurers saw print for the first time.
+It went largely unnoticed for several decades.
 Then the craze about the book, it’s deep insights and revolutionary moves, its writer and his possible background started.
 But, despite a well-equipped army of dedicated students and researchers, the true identity of S.W.
-Erdnase, the proclaimed author of “The Expert at the Card Table”, remains one of magic’s best kept secrets.
+Erdnase, the proclaimed author of The Expert at the Card Table, remains one of magic’s best kept secrets.

 If you are new to the ride, grab a copy of Erdnase (here‘s an electronic version, and it’s free), get Hurt McDermott’s seminal introductory text, Artifice, Ruse and Erdnase, and follow the longest thread in magic history over at the Genii Forum.
 You are in for an intellectual treat!

-facts vs. factoids: What’s in an Anagram?
+Facts vs. Factoids: What’s in an Anagram?

 One of the arguments over Erdnase hovers around the assessment of how convincing or even self-evident hidden meanings in anagrams or text passages actually are.
 To me, they are factoids, in the sense that they do not really help us identify Erdnase now.
 They cannot stand their own ground because they only “work” in a given, predetermined context.
 Only in retrospect, once we have found him for certain, we will thus be able to see to what degree these possible hints were actually deliberately chosen by the author, I’m afraid.

 On a general note, language is incredibly versatile – and so is any small group of letters.
 Thus, a lot of “meaning” can be generated from almost any decent word or name by shifting some letters around, adding or dropping others, etc. In general, this proves nothing but the versatility of words and the alphabet.
-To illustrate, here are some anagrams I have played with some time ago which you may find amusing (and which hopefully do not offend anybody):
+To illustrate, here are some anagrams I have played with some time ago which you may find amusing (and which hopefully do not offend anybody seriously):